sharvenp/VectorRadio/server/README.md

 Create a `.env` file at the same level as `server.py` and specify the following environment variables:

-- `SERVER_PORT` - The port to run the Vector Radio server on
+- `SERVER_PORT` - The port the Vector Radio server will run on
-- `SONG_DIR` - Absolute path to the directory with all MP3 music
+- `SONG_DIR` - Absolute path to the directory with MP3 music

 Run the server with: `python server.py`